BedrockStreaming/RedisMessageBroker/README.md

  $consumer->setTimeOldMessage(360);
  ```

 Doing this, the consumer will first look in non acked message in his own working list.
 Then it will check in all the working list of the other workers (concerned by the queue) if there is a message more than 360s old.
-If so the message is returned and be acked normally.
+If so the message is returned and be acked normally (this can be slow).
+Finally, he will look on his ready message list.